qatron/instagram_img_full_view/README.md

 # instagram_img_full_view
-Duo to another changes of Instagram structure, at the moment the script DOESN’T WORK.
-It may take some time to adapt it to changes.
+Due to another changes of Instagram structure, at the moment the script DOESN’T WORK.
+It may be adapted in the future.

 Simple and convenient full size image viewer for instagram gallery mode, delivered as a web browser user script.